girobh/girobh/README.md

 <h1 align="center">Hi, 👋 Welcome to my profile!
 I'm Igor Araujo Lima</h1>

-- 📍 Born and raised in Brazil but living in Canada since 2018
+- 📍 Born and raised in Brazil, living in Canada since 2018 and now a proud Canadian citizen.

 - 🏢 Currently working as Senior Cloud & Devops Engineer at Thinkdox Inc.